November 2025

 Sign up for a writing group with the MSU Writing Center!

 Our graduate writing groups meet weekly and offer participants accountability, support, and feedback.
 The Writing Center provides the facilitator and the space.
-To join a Fall 2025 writing group, sign up here by Wednesday, September 17:
+To join a Fall 2025 writing group, sign up here:

 https://www.montana.edu/writingcenter/graduate-students/graduate-writer-support.html